dell/csm-docs/content/docs/deployment/helm/modules/installation/authorization/_index.md

 The CSM Authorization karavictl CLI is no longer actively maintained or supported.
 It will be deprecated in a future release.
 {{% /pageinfo %}}

->> NOTE: Authorization v2.0 Tech Preview is not actively supported through Helm.
+>> NOTE: Authorization v2.0 Tech Preview is not supported through Helm.

 CSM Authorization can be installed by using the provided Helm v3 charts on Kubernetes platforms.